 You earn $35,000 a year and your spouse pays $5,000 into your super in the year to top up your super.
 When they lodge their tax return, they’ll get a $540 tax offset for the first $3,000 they contributed to your account.

 Find out more

 Read the Boost your spouse’s super fact sheet.

 How does it work?

 There are different contributions caps for before-tax contributions and after-tax contributions.

 Before-tax contributions cap

-Currently, the cap is $25,000 per financial year, but you may be able to contribute more if you have unused caps from previous years.
+From 1 July 2021, the cap is $27,500 each financial year, but you may be able to contribute more if you have unused caps from previous years.
 Find out more in our Super contributions fact sheet.